rmin2000/WaDiff/README.md

 ```
 Note that the ```--image_path``` indicates where you save watermarked images, which should be consistent with the ```--output_path``` specified in Step 3.

-[Pin] I will keep on updating this repo.
-However, reproducing the project will require some time as the original code was accidentally deleted due to an unfortunate accident (the original server was taken back without making any backup).
-Nevertheless, I plan to reproduce this repo before the conference.
-Should you have any concerns related to our project, please contact me via rminaa@connect.ust.hk.
 - [x] StegaStamp training code
 - [x] Imagenet Diffusion
 - [x] Generation code